-The University charges different levels of tuition fee: the 'home' fee rates (Northern Ireland (NI), EU or Great Britain) and the higher 'overseas' fee rate.
-The amount a student will be required to pay depends on a number of criteria.
+The University charges different levels of tuition fee: the 'home' fee rates (Northern Ireland (NI), EU (RoI) or Great Britain) and the higher 'overseas' fee rate, which would normally be applicable for non-EU nationals and non-Irish EU nationals The amount a student will be required to pay depends on a number of criteria.

 Details of these criteria and further guidance can be obtained from UKCISA: The UK Council for International Student Affairs.
-UKCISA provides advice and information to international students studying (or intending to study) in the UK.
+UKCISA provides advice and information to international students studying (or intending to study) in the

+UK.
 Information and advice to students is free.
 For more information please visit www.ukcisa.org.uk.